Best FFmpeg API Services Compared (2026)

 Is there a free FFmpeg API?

 Yes.
 FFmpeg Micro offers 100 free compute minutes per month.
-Rendi offers 50 GB of free processing with a 1-minute command runtime cap. ffmpegapi.net provides a free guest API key for testing.
+Rendi offers 50 GB of free processing with a 1-minute runtime cap. ffmpegapi.net provides a free guest API key for testing.

 Can I use FFmpeg in Make.com or n8n without installing it?